LuisGC/blog/content/2017/12/Normandy_a_brief_opinionated_guide.md

 For me, the most impressive part is not the tides and the water going up and down covering the entrance to the island.
 The most impressive part is the abbey internals.
 In order to place the transept crossing of the church on top of the mount they had to build a lot of chambers, crypts and corridors to sustain the upper floors of the Abbey (and the church on top of everything).
 Again, it's impressive the amount of logistical and technological talent wasted in superstitions.

-**Bonus recomendation**: Spend some hours during the day, being aware of the tides schedule to see at least one high tide, but don't spend the night.
+**Bonus recommendation**: Spend some hours during the day, being aware of the tides schedule to see at least one high tide, but don't spend the night.
 The visit to the abbey takes about 2h, and the rest of the mount can be seen calmly in another 60-90 minutes, so you don't need more than 4-5 hours to see everything properly and leave with your wallet as harmless as possible.

 <center>
 <div class="image">